 Easy to use and fun to paddle, kayaks open up vast new watery worlds to explore.
 You might find yourself floating above a sea of starfish, nosing through a lily-pad oasis, or rocking and rolling among the ocean waves.
-Whatever your style, kayaking is a great way to get out and enjoy the water.

 In your quest for the perfect adjustment, don't wedge yourself too tightly into the boat.
 The fit should be snug enough to give you control of the kayak, but loose enough that you can exit smoothly if the need arises.

-A smooth kayak launch takes some practice, but gets easier the more you do it.
+A smooth kayak launch takes some practice, but it gets easier the more you do it.
 Here's how to make the transition from shoreline to waterway:

 With the kayak at water's edge (bow first and mostly afloat), stand facing the boat.
 Place your paddle across it, just behind the cockpit.
 Extend the other end of the paddle to rest on the shoreline, using it as an outrigger to steady the boat.
 Be sure the rounded side of the blade is on the ground and the spoon (concave) side is facing up.
-Otherwise, you risk snapping the blade!

 The key to a strong, efficient forward stroke?
 Torso rotation.
 Contrary to appearances, paddling isn't just about using your arms.
 The large muscles in your trunk hold much more power than your arm muscles.
 You'll discover much greater endurance and strength when you rotate your trunk as you paddle.